zikula/core/src/lib/Zikula/Component/Wizard/README.md

  - `FormHandlerInterface` if the Stage will be using a Symfony Form
  - `WizardCompleteInterface` to indicate the wizard is finished and wrap up any logic at the end.

-The Wizard can be halted in the `isNecessary()` method by throwing an AbortStageException.
+The Wizard can be halted in the `isNecessary()` method by throwing an `AbortStageException`.
 The message of which is available for retrieval using `$wizard->getWarning()`.

-On instantiation, the Wizard class requires the **Symfony Container** and a full path to the **stage definition file** (in yaml format).
-The Wizard will load the stages definitions from there.
-The Wizard Component includes a YamlFileLoader for this purpose.

 ###Sample stages.yml